-He’s taken his time to work out how to open in T20s but his past two seasons have been prolific, ending as BBL second top run-scorer with 592 two years ago and scoring 351 at an average of 50 last year.
+He’s taken his time to work out how to open in T20s but his past few seasons have been prolific, ending as BBL second top run-scorer with 592 three years ago and scoring 351 at an average of 50 the year before.

 Key Player: D’Arcy Short